Use Case

 Repeatable workflow steps

-• Run slack_catch_me_up against the profile for the current release cycle.
+- Run slack_channel_summary + slack_find_decisions for the current release cycle.

-• Use the structured JSON as the bridge into status updates, project notes, or weekly review.
+- Use the structured brief as the bridge into status updates, project notes, or weekly review.

 Named outputs